Remote Vietnam and Laos by Bike

 Ride 60km

-This morning, we will transfer 53 km to the border, where we'll be met by our Laos guides to prepare for the portion of our bicycle tour in Laos.
-We acquaint ourselves with our new bikes and start our ride to Vieng Xay.
-This is our biggest day of climbing, as we will reach an elevation of 1,000 m over several sustained climbs.
-The scenery is fabulous on these roads that pass along streams and through karst landscapes interspersed with rice paddies.
+This morning, we will transfer around 1.5 hours to the remote border of Na Meo and say farewell to Vietnam.
+After completing immigration formalities we'll be met by our Lao guides and start the next chapter of our journey.
+We are welcomed to Laos – mainland Southeast Asia’s most mountainous country – with a fair bit of climbing reaching an elevation of nearly 1,000 m ASL over one sustained and several shorter ascents.
+The scenery along the road is fabulous, passing streams and through karst landscapes interspersed with rice paddies.
 Our destination today is historic Vieng Xai, once the war-time headquarters of Laos’ communists, famous for its remarkable landscape of karst limestones honeycombed with caves that were used as shelter during the relentless bombing raids.
-Along the way, we’ll see a number of historic caves, including the Lao-Cuban Hospital Cave.
+We will save our exploration for the following morning and retire to a local guesthouse for the evening.
+Accommodation options here are limited so be prepared for basic room and board.

 Breakfast, Lunch, Dinner

-After breakfast, we head to the Vieng Xai Caves Visitor Centre to learn about the geology of the region and embark on an audio tour.
+After breakfast, we cycle to the Vieng Xai Caves Visitor Centre to learn about the geology of the region and embark on an audio tour.
 The Vieng Xai Caves are an extensive network of caves in limestone mountains.
 Four hundred and eighty of these caves were used by the Communist Party army to shelter from American air raids during the Second Indochina War, also known as the Vietnam War or the American War, depending on who is recounting the history.
 We use our bikes to get from cave to cave and then walk through caves while listening to the commentary and audio effects.
-After lunch, we get back on the saddle and cycle to Xam Neua, Houaphanh’s provincial capital, through a number of traditional ethnic villages.
+After lunch, we cycle around 25 km on the provincial road to the town of Xam Nuea, passing past a number of traditional ethnic villages and conquering a steep, 4 km climb.

 Breakfast, Lunch, Dinner